Big money pull a million strings

 The Udacity pivot and this latest announcement of VC funding for Coursera remind me of a moment that occurred in the spring while I was at the Connexions conference at Rice University, home of the OpenStax College open textbook project.
 I attended a Skyped in keynote from Coursera’s Andrew Ng, similar to the one that those who attended OpenEd did a few weeks ago (he did take some questions from the audience at the Connexions conference at the end of his presentation, moderated by Richard Baraniuk).

 Connexions is all about open textbooks; free for students, CC-BY licensed for reuse and redistribution.
 In his keynote, Ng spoke about the importance of projects like Connexions and open textbooks in general as ways to reach the goal of free and open courses for all.
 This happened one day after I read an Inside Higher Ed article which pointed out that Coursera had an affiliate deal with Amazon whereby Coursera makes money from the sale of textbooks.
 For each textbook sold, Coursera gets a slice from Amazon.
 So, on one hand, Coursera is extolling the virtues and importance of open textbooks to the open textbook crowd while on the other they are using textbooks as a source of revenue, selling them to students.
 To me, it came across as hypocritical and was one of those moments where I saw clearly through the fog.

 Big money got a heavy hand

 Big money take control

 It’s about the money, and I wish that Coursera would join Udacity and drop the pretense because altruism alone doesn’t have a good enough ROI to pay back $63 million in investments.

 God, Geddy Lee had great hair.

-Big Money by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Big Money by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.